University Council Meeting Minutes - Wednesday, April 23, 2025

 • Went through the Slide Presentation

-• There have been several Federal executive actions since January 20, 2025, as I reported at the last meeting.
+• There have been several Federal executive actions since January 20, 2025, as reported at the last meeting.

 • National Higher Education Climate Update